OCLC-Developer-Network/wms_users_2017/README.md

-OCLC DEVCONNECT 2017 Demonstration Application
+WMS User Group 2017 preconference 2017 Application
 =============
 This is a demonstration application written to how to interact with OCLC web service in PHP.
 It uses best programming practices like
 - dependency management